With the rise of gluten-free labels on food products, many Muslims are left wondering: Is gluten halal?

 These ingredients can make a food product unsuitable for those following Islamic dietary laws, even if the primary ingredients seem Halal.
 It’s essential to carefully check labels for these potential contaminants.

-• Enzymes (Non-Specified Source): Enzymes are commonly used in food processing to enhance texture, color, and taste, particularly in products containing gluten.
+- Enzymes (Non-Specified Source): Enzymes are commonly used in food technology and processing to enhance texture, color, and taste, particularly in products containing gluten.
 However, when enzymes are listed without a specified source, there is a chance they might be derived from non-Halal animal sources or produced using alcohol.
 Always check that the enzymes are Halal-certified or have a clearly identified plant-based origin.

 Processing methods, including fermentation or enzyme extraction, may inadvertently introduce Haram elements into gluten-containing products, creating confusion for consumers.